top of page

 “The Local Economic Impact of International Students: Evidence from US Commuting Zones” [PDF]

-(Revise & Resubmit at Labour Economics)
+(Revised & Resubmitted to Labour Economics)

 “Parental Risk Preferences, Intra-household Decision Making, and Investments in Children’s Higher Education: Evidence from Indonesia”